Absorption cross section of regular black holes in scalar-tensor conformal gravity: Introduction

 The influence of scale factors is nontrivial.
 Significantly, the singularity located at the center of a BH can be removed~\cite{1611,2102} with a proper choice of scale factors, namely, CR BHs are usually regular.
 Besides the removing of spacetime singularities, various properties of CR BHs have been studied, including the quasinormal modes (QNMs) and dynamic stability~\cite{2102,1705, Pisin}, thermodynamics and phase transitions~\cite{1611thermo,1711,2102}, and the violation of energy conditions in CR BH spacetimes~\cite{1702}.

 At present, the absorption property of CR BHs remains to be investigated.
 The absorption cross section (ACS) of a BH describes the interaction between the BH and the matter around it, which reflects the essential property of the BH.
-Some previous studies show~\cite{1408,1505,AP393,IJMPD26,2011} that the ACS of regular BHs associated with nonlinear electrodynamics (NED) is not very different from that of the Reissner-Nordstr\"om BH.
-With fine tuning of parameters, the ACSs of these two kinds of BHs can even be the same.
+Some previous studies show~\cite{1408,1505,AP393,IJMPD26,2011} that the ACSs of regular BHs associated with nonlinear electrodynamics (NED) are not very different from those of the Reissner-Nordstr\"om BH.
+With fine tuning of parameters, the ACSs of the two kinds of BHs can even be the same.
 Because the Reissner-Nordstr\"om BH is singular, this phenomenon turns off the feasibility to distinguish the regular BHs associated with NED from singular ones by their ACSs.
-Nevertheless, the studies about the QNMs of CR BHs are inspiring, which indicates that this dynamic property can be greatly distinct from that of singular BHs, depending on the choice of scale factors.
+Nevertheless, the studies about the QNMs of CR BHs are inspiring, which indicates that this dynamic property is greatly distinct from that of singular BHs, depending on the choice of a scale factor.
 Therefore, it is of considerable value to investigate the ACSs of CR BHs from the perspective on distinguishing a regular BH from a singular one.

 We adopt the complex angular momentum (CAM) method to derive the analytic expression of ACSs.
 The CAM method was originally applied to scattering problems in quantum mechanics.
-The pioneering work was done by Watson~\cite{Watson}, see the monographs of Newton~\cite{Newton} and Nussenzveig~\cite{Nussenzveig} for the details.
-The first application of CAM method to gravitational theory was accomplished by Chandrasekhar and Ferrari~\cite{Chandrasekhar}, followed by Andersson and Thylwe~\cite{Andersson1,Andersson2} who applied this technique to the Schwarzschild BH.
-Later, the connection between the surface waves and QNMs was established~\cite{0212093} in terms of the CAM method, where the QNMs were regarded as the resonance modes of surface waves.
+The pioneering progress was made by Watson~\cite{Watson}, see the monographs by Newton~\cite{Newton} and Nussenzveig~\cite{Nussenzveig} for the details.
+The first application of the CAM method to a gravitational theory was accomplished by Chandrasekhar and Ferrari~\cite{Chandrasekhar}, followed by Andersson and Thylwe~\cite{Andersson1,Andersson2} who applied this technique to the Schwarzschild BH.
+Later, the connection between surface waves and QNMs was established~\cite{0212093} in terms of the CAM method, where the QNMs were regarded as the resonance modes of surface waves.
 Moreover, the related progress was made~\cite{0906,1002,1101,1104,1108,Kerr}, which provided a general proposal to derive the analytic expression of Regge frequency and thereby to work out ACSs.
 Incidentally, one method rather than the CAM was once proposed~\cite{Dolan} to calculate the Regge frequency.
 In this paper, we follow the way suggested in Refs.~\cite{0212093,0906,1002,1101,1104,1108,Kerr} but generalize it for dealing with CR BHs.